 Warning: This list of 25 movies is not for you if you must have a Hollywood happy ending.
 Instead, these are edifying movies that will reawaken your professional skepticism.

 There is no hero on a white horse who saves the day in these movies.
 Government investigators and corporate leaders are portrayed as incompetent, corrupt and greedy.
-The controls break down.
+The controls break down or were never there to begin with.
 The fraudster sometimes wins.
 The risk that we auditors are always warning against actually happens, and no one strolls into the sunset holding hands with a handsome prince.

-But if you are in the mood to go to the dark side of humanity this holiday season, pop some popcorn and get out your notepad.
+But if you are in the mood to go to the dark side of humanity during quarantine, pop some popcorn and get out your notepad.
 You will learn something interesting about fraud, internal controls, greed and the importance of professional skepticism by watching any of the following movies that are available on either Netflix or Amazon.

 1. The Polka King (2017)

 Jack Black stars as an ambitious immigrant who uses a Ponzi scheme to achieve the American dream.
 Watch how an otherwise upstanding guy slowly gets drawn into a lie and how the government regulators fail to nip the fraud in the bud.